DevSDK/devsdk.github.io/_i18n/en/_posts/2025-02-22-V8-DevLogFloat16Array.md

 ![turbofan pipeline](/uploads/2025-02-22/turbofan-pipeline.png)

 In this post, I won't put the all details.
 Maybe, I'll post later when I can.

-Above picture, there are input which called ByteCodeGraph that is a graph built from V8 Javascript Bytecode.
+Above picture, there are input called `ByteCodeGraph` that is a graph represents V8 Javascript Bytecode.
 And output results is a machine specific code.
 When some functions or operations get hot(Executed frequently), It will execute the pipeline and do optimize.
 And run as machine code.

 Simply, The turbo engine for V8 to make faster.
 By JIT.